-Because they are composed of microcrystalline carbonate matrix, the microbial reef mounds have a texture similar to that of the mound-foundation facies lithofacies 7 (see Fig. 8), a micrite.
+Because they are composed of microcrystalline carbonate matrix, the microbial reef mounds have a texture similar to that of the mound-foundation facies lithofacies 7 (see Fig. 18), a micrite.
 The term matrix has been commonly misapplied as a synonym of micrite, but the mounds are not composed of micrite.
 Mechanically deposited lime mud, following lithification, is known as micrite (Folk 1959).
 Identifying even modern reef rock is an experience in frustration: submarine microcrystalline or cryptocrystalline matrix that is biologically precipitated within millimeters to centimeters of the surfaces of reef rock is identical in appearance to micrite of mechanical origin.
-Case histories abound in which unwary geologists have misidentified the reef rock for low-energy facies composed of micrite (Friedman 1985, 1994).
-Since micrite of low-energy reef facies for low-energy lime- mud facies (Friedman 1985, 1994).
+Case histories abound in which unwary geologists have misidentified the reef rock for low-energy facies composed of micrite (Friedman 1985, 1994a,b).
+Since micrite of low-energy origin and microcrystalline or cryptocrystalline matrix of reefs are indistinguishable it is easy to confuse high-energy reef facies for low-energy lime- mud facies (Friedman 1985, 1994a,b).
 This textural similarity led initially to an interpretation that mounds may be blocks of lithofacies 7 (micrite and biomicrite) that foundered and became lodged in channels (Braun and Friedman 1969).
 These reef mounds resemble blocks of micrite in tidal channels of the Bahamas that are derived by undercutting of the banks of the channels (Braun and Friedman 1969).

 The reef mounds were included with lithofacies 8 of Braun and Friedman (1969) designated intrasparite and biosparite; the lithology is for the most part a skeletal grainstone.
 This lithofacies was referred to as channel fill, comparable to the Lower Ordovician reef mounds of western Argentina, of which Cañas and Carrera (1993, p.
-169) noted "the reef mounds are dissected by conspicuous channels filled with coarse crinoidal grainstone and lithoclastic rudstone" (Fig. 11).
+169) noted "the reef mounds are dissected by conspicuous channels filled with coarse crinoidal grainstone and lithoclastic rudstone" (Fig. 21).
 This same observation applies in part to the setting of the Tribes Hill Formation.
 As in western Argentina, the reef mounds of the Tribes Hill Formation formed in part on a previously lithified or partly lithified sediment surface (Cañas and Carrera 1993, p.
 169); and as in other places in North America, they occur near the base of an upward-shallowing cycle.
 The surface on which one of the mounds developed is a sharp transgressive parasequence surface separating the underlying peritidal lithofacies 7 (micrite and biomicrite) from the overlying subtidal reef-mound facies.
-The other reef mounds nucleated near the transgressive parasequence surface, but on top of underlying skeletal grainstone, during the initial transgression before rapid deepening occurred, a setting which is similar to that of comparable facies in the Great Basin, U.S.A.
+The other reef mounds nucleated near the transgressive parasequence surface separating the initial transgression before rapid deepening occurred, a setting which is similar to that of comparable facies in the Great Basin, U.S.A.
 (Osleger and Montañez 1996).